Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Important note

-Processing the entire Princeton or PSB databases can be very challenging!
-These contain hundreds of shapes in multiple classes.
+Processing the entire database can be very challenging!
+It contains over one thousand shapes in tens of classes.
 A good way to proceed with the assignment is to first consider a reduced database.
 The key constraints here are that (a) the reduced database should contain at least 200 shapes; (b) you should have shapes of most (ideally all) of the existing class types in the database; (c) try to balance the classes, i.e., do not use tens of shapes of one class and only a handful of shapes of another class.
 That is: Start small.
 When this works, add more shapes to your (already) functioning code, and repeat the tests.

 Pointers